salesforce/lwc-rfcs/text/0114-light-dom.md

 ## Open questions

-**How to deal with different namespaced packages claiming the same custom element name?**
+### How to deal with different namespaced packages claiming the same custom element name?

 As of today on the Salesforce platform, all the LWC components are authored under the `c` namespace.
 This namespace dictates the prefix for of the custom elements rendered in the DOM.
 When delivered via a namespaced package, the components are referenced using their actual namespace (eg. `lightning`, `my_ns`, etc.).
 However internal component references in the package is done using the `c` namespace.

 Because of this if 2 managed packages publish a `button` component, the 2 components will be rendered as `c-button` in DOM.
 This is problematic because a custom element name can only be bound to a single element constructor.
 Even if this is not a new issue, the [scoped custom element registry proposal](https://github.com/WICG/webcomponents/issues/716) would solve this issue for shadow DOM components.
 This is still an issue for light DOM components because scoped custom elements registry can only be attached to a shadow root.

+**Resolution:** This issue will be addressed when LWC engine adoption scoped custom element registry.